 - Add garlic and cook about 1 minute.

-- Pour in marinara sauce, water, and Italian seasoning.
+- Pour in marinara sauce, water, Italian seasoning, and pasta.
 Bring to boil then reduce heat to a simmer and cook for 12-15 minutes or until the pasta is tender, stirring often to prevent the pasta from sticking to the bottom of the pot as the water is absorbed.

 - Stir in fresh spinach and 1/2 cup Parmesan cheese.
 Continue stirring gently until spinach wilts and cheese melts.